ElectricRCAircraftGuy/eRCaGuy_dotfiles/Desktop_launchers/readme_and_install_info.md

      to work.
           sudo ln -s ~/Desktop_launchers/new_launcher.desktop /usr/share/applications/new_launcher.desktop
 5. Done!
-   Now if you ever need to update the desktop file, update it directly in only one place:
-   "~/Desktop_launchers/new_launcher.desktop", and the changes will automatically be recognized by the symlinks on the Desktop and in "/usr/share/applications".
+   Now if you ever need to update the desktop file, update it directly in only one place: at "~/Desktop_launchers/new_launcher.desktop", and the changes will automatically be recognized by the symlinks on the Desktop and in "/usr/share/applications".
 If the Desktop icon doesn't update after changing it, click on the Desktop then hit either 'F5' or 'Ctrl + R' to refresh the Desktop icons.